DanRepik/api_foundry/readme.md

 #### Schema Object Naming

 The name of the schema object by default is always used as the API path and by default the table name.
-If needed name of the table can be changed using the 'x-am-table-name' attribute.
+If needed name of the table can be changed using the 'x-af-table-name' attribute.

 #### Database Specification

-At a minimum API-Foundry requires that a database be specified using an 'x-am-database' attribute.
+At a minimum API-Foundry requires that a database be specified using an 'x-af-database' attribute.
 Only schema objects with this attribute will have services built.
 This attribute is used to obtain the AWS secret that contains the engine type (Postgres, Oracle or MySQL) and the connection configuration.

 #### Property Mapping